Doha26/MetFlix/README.md

  ## Improvements (IN PROGRESS)
 - [ ] Writing fully configurable and advanced video player with better design than the default player (started)
-- [ ] Fetch more items on scroll
 - [ ] Build for Web using React-native-web
+- [ ] Light and Dark theme Switcher for Multi-theming support.

  ## Demo